 After the U.S. started giving hurricanes women’s names in 1953, male meterologists and weathermen began describing dangerous hurricanes as “teasing” or “flirting” with a coastline.
 Feminists like Roxcy Bolton campaigned to stop associating women with natural disasters, and in 1979 the U.S. started naming hurricanes after men too, with Hurricane Bob.
 In 1992, Hurricane Andrew became the first of these male-named hurricanes to reach Category 5 in the U.S.

 Once again, the Category 5’s target was Florida.
 It made landfall in southern Florida on August 24, 1992, and reached sustained wind speeds of 165 miles per hour.
 The storm killed 61 people, and its destruction or damage to buildings displaced another 250,000.

 2018: Hurricane Michael Hits Florida

 Hurricane Michael had maximum sustained wind speeds of 160 miles per hour when it made landfall in Florida Panhandle in October 2018.
 It killed 16 people and was one of eight hurricanes in the North Atlantic that year—including Hurricane Florence, which killed 54 people.

-Scientists warn that climate change may increase the severity of storms, meaning that storms in the North Atlantic will become more likely to turn into hurricanes as climate change continues.
+Scientists warn that climate change increases the severity of storms, meaning that storms in the North Atlantic will become more likely to turn into hurricanes as the climate crisis continues.

 READ MORE: The Deadliest Disasters in U.S. History